-The Bank has adopted the Charter since 2000-01 which details the duties andresponsibilities of the Bank towards its customers.
-The charter is displayed at all thebranches and Bank's website.
-Some of important responsibility of Branches are;
+The Bank has adopted the Citizen's Charter since 2000-01 which details the duties andresponsibilities of the Bank towards its customers.
+The charger is displayed at all thebranches and Bank's website.

 4.1 Priority Sector Lending

-The Bank undertook awareness/sensitization programmes for all the branches forincreasing advances to agriculture by providing hassle free credit tofarmers.
+The Bank undertook awareness/sensitization program and locational trainings for thebranches for increasing advances to agriculture by providing hassle free credit tofarmers.